-Jimma University College of Agriculture and Veterinary Medicine (JUCAVM) was established in 1952 as Jimma Agricultural Technical School (JATS) following the agreement signed between the United States of America and the Imperial Ethiopian Government under the joint affiliation of Ethiopian Ministry of Education (MoE) and the Oklahoma State University (former Oklahoma Agricultural and Mechanical College) for the period between 1952 and 1956.
+Jimma University College of Agriculture and Veterinary Medicine (JUCAVM) was established in 1952 as Jimma Agricultural Technical School (JATS) following the agreement signed between USA and Imperial Ethiopian Government under the joint affiliation of Ethiopian Ministry of Education (MoE) and the Oklahoma State University (former Oklahoma Agricultural and Mechanical College) for the period between1952 and 1956.
 From 1956 to 1968, the school was jointly administered under the Ethiopian Ministry of Agriculture (MoA) and the Oklahoma State University.
 Following the termination of the agreement with the Oklahoma State University, the school was under the exclusive administration of the Ethiopian MoA for the period 1968 to 1979 and it was renamed as Jimma Institute of Agriculture (JIA).
 From 1979 to 1990, the institute was under the administration of Commission for Higher Education and the naming was once again tailored to Jimma Junior College of Agriculture (JJCA).